samjaninf/OFN-User-Guide---Master/products.md

 ![](https://openfoodnetwork.org/wp-content/uploads/2015/05/New-Product2.png "New product page")

 **Supplier:**Select the enterprise who produces and supplies the product.
-Remember you’ll only be able to add products to producer profiles which you have created, or if you have been granted permission to manage the products of a pre-existing producer profile.
+If you are a producer, this will be you.
+If you're a hub, remember you’ll only be able to add products to producer profiles which you have created, or if you have been granted permission to manage the products of a producer profile.

 **Product name: **This is the title of the product which will be displayed in the store.